lubuntu-team/manual/source/2/2.3/2.3.2/screengrab.rst

 Usage
 -----
 To take a new screenshot press the button with a pice of paper with a :guilabel:`+` on it.
 After doing this a preview will appear in the center of the window.
 If you want to save this screenshot press the save downward pointing arrow.
+To copy your screenshot to a clipboard press the button with two pieces of paper.

 Version
 -------